asasemahmed/Computer-Vision-Cellula/teeth classification transfer learning/README.md

 The convolutional layers of the MobileNet model are used to generate image representations.
 These representations are then fed into an SVC model for the final classification.

+### Deployment

+Deploy the model using streamlit lib for using in deffirent apps.

 ## Requirements

 - Python 3.7+